Ready for some fun facts about Italy? Now, you might be asking yourself…why Italy?

-Ready for some fun Italy facts?
-Every country has its small idiosyncrasies that shaped its history throughout the ages and formed the cultures we see today.
+Italy has its small idiosyncrasies that shaped its history, spread throughout the ages, and have even had a huge impact on our cultures we see today.

 Italy is located in the Mediterranean which is one of my best regions of the world.
-The food, sights, and people captive me.
-And of all the countries in the Mediterranean Italy is my favorite.
+The Italian food, sights, and people captive me.
+Out of all the countries in the Mediterranean sea, Italy is my favorite.

 That is why I comprised this list of Italy facts.

 1 – There is a wine fountain in central Italy where red wine flows 24 hours a day.
 Unbelievable right?
 Well, what is more unbelievable, yet true, is that the fountain is 100% free.
 You can fill up your flask as much as you want.
-For all you wino’s out there the fountain is in Abruzzo which is just two hours from Rome.
+For all, you wino’s out there the fountain is in Abruzzo which is just two hours from Rome.

 2 – The bull was the symbol of southern Italy.
 This could be how Italy got its name as “Italia” means “Calf Land.”

 3 – It is rumored that Italy has more masterpieces per square mile than anywhere else in the world.

 4 – The Leaning Tower of Pisa is found in Italy.
 And this landmark owes its fame to the poor foundation when it was first built.
 Engineers who have done some reconstruction and said that it will last at least another 200 years.

 5 – Antonio Stradivari – An Italian and a top violinist is famous for the Stradivari Violin which is known for its exemplary craftsmanship.